jonas-kgomo/Consortium/README.md

 # ConSortium :

-> A peer-to-peer publishing repository for mega-journals that decentralised.
+##  A peer-to-peer publishing repository for mega-journals that are decentralised.

-> A platform that allows researchers to open-journals and community based journals
 </div>

 ![](https://i.imgur.com/oYpB2qn.png)